Things to do in Hampi?

-By Plane: The nearest airport is at Hubli (143 km - 5 Hours).
-Hubli Airport however is not well connected.
-The other airports are Bangalore (360 Kms - 7 Hours) and Goa (360 Kms - 8 Hours)
+By Plane: The nearest airport is at Vidyanagar (45Kms), which operates daily flight from Bangalore and Hyderabad.
+Check Trujet website for more details.
+We also have airports at Hubli (143 km – 5 Hours), Bangalore (360 Kms – 7 Hours) and Goa (360 Kms – 8 Hours)

 By bus: Karnataka State Road Transport Corporation operates daily buses to Hospet from Bangalore, Mysore and Gokarna.
 Book your tickets in advance if you want a coach or an air-conditioned service, because the number of travellers is large.
 There are private bus companies operating buses on these routes too, but the government operated service is better.